ARCED-Foundation/integer-placeholder/README.md

 ## Parameters

 There is one parameter, `text`, which is the custom text.
-The following example can be used in *appearance* for a text field:
+The following example can be used in *appearance* for a integer field:

-    custom-text-placeholder(text='Please write the full name')
+    custom-integer-placeholder(text='Please write the age in full year')

 ## More resources